ethyca/fides/docs/fides/docs/fides_objects/object_types.md

 | name | String | A name for this data subject |
 | description | String | A description of what this data subject means or encapsulates |

+For the default set of data subjects, see [Default Data Subjects](privacy_taxonomy.md#default-data-subjects).
 ### Data Qualifier

 A Data Qualifier describes how private the data being used is.
 The hierarchy for Data Qualifiers is in order of increasing exposure.